BiomedSciAI/biomed-multi-alignment/mammal/examples/scrna_cell_type/README.md

     under **"Output and supplemental files -> Gene / cell matrix (filtered)"**

-3. Place file in the data directory
+3. **Place** file in the data directory

     **biomed-multi-alignment/mammal/examples/scrna_cell_type/data**

-4. Go into the data directory and run the data preparation script
+4. Go into the data directory and run the **data preparation** script

     ```python Zheng68k_to_anndata.py```

+    This script downloads the label builds an AnnData file from the data and l

     This will produce a file called `Zheng_68k_preprocessed.h5ad` in the data directory.